deezer/linear_graph_autoencoders/README.md

 }
 ```

-or the extended conference version:
+and/or the extended conference version:

 ```BibTeX
 @article{salha2020simple,